pekwm/pekwm/doc/overview.md

 #### OS X (homebrew)

-OS X does not come with a X11 installation by default so first [XQuartz](https://www.xquartz.org/) needs to be installed.
+OS X does not come with a X11 installation by default, so [XQuartz](https://www.xquartz.org/) needs to be installed first.

 The development tools are not installed by default but can be installed using the following command: